cegrif01/geocoding/Blog.md

 }
 ```

 With this refactoring, we could just call ```ConvertAddressIntoLatAndLongAction::for($address);``` this is much easier to deal with.
 In some controller where this might be used, you can just call this statically without having to worry about confusing instantiation.

+# Validation
 The other thing we need to do is validate the input coming into our domain models (Address and LatLong).
-According to the rules of value objects
-in Domain Driven Design (DDD), we must always have them in a valid state.
-So let's modify Address first to validate
-if what's being passed in is a valid address
+According to the rules of value objects in Domain Driven Design (DDD), we must always have them in a valid state.
+So let's modify Address first to validate if what's being passed in is a valid address

 ```
 <?php